-he best movies have stories that entertain us but at the same time connect with us and keep us glued to the screen.
+he best movies have stories that entertain us, connect with us, and keep us glued to the screen.
 That kind of compelling drama happens on multiple levels, through internal conflict and external conflict.
 How you implement those two tools will determine how effective your story is.

 We’ll also breakdown internal vs external conflict across several very different films so you can see this excellent writing tool in action.

 Whether you’re working in film, television, or learning to write your first treatment, the techniques we cover can help you move your project forward.

 When we talk about conflict in a story sense what we're talking about is the obstacles the characters face.

 We can break those obstacles down into two distinct types: internal and external.
 Those are the obstacles we face inside of each of us, as well as those we face on the outside.